graciellehigino/IGNITE/README.md

 Also, this project is being supported by the [Mozilla Open Leaders](https://mozilla.github.io/leadership-training/) program.
 If you want to learn about open projects and this program, you can follow their updates.

 ## Contact
-If you have any questions, suggestions or jokes to share, you can simply [open an issue](https://github.com/graciellehigino/IGNITE/issues) here in this repository.
+If you have any questions, suggestions or jokes to share, you can simply [open an issue](https://github.com/graciellehigino/IGNITE/issues) here in this repository or [join our chat room](https://gitter.im/ignite-project/Lobby).
 You can also [send me an e-mail](mailto:graciellehigino@gmail.com), if you need.
 Wanna hang out on social media?
 Follow me on [Twitter](https://twitter.com/GracielleHigino) or [Instagram](https://www.instagram.com/graciellehigino/).

 Consider joining us at the [Mozilla's Global Sprint](https://foundation.mozilla.org/opportunity/global-sprint/) May 10-11, 2018!
 We'll be gathering in-person at sites around the world and online to collaborate on this project and learn from each other.
 [Get your #mozsprint tickets now](https://foundation.mozilla.org/opportunity/global-sprint/)!